Student Services

 New Student Orientation (NSO)

-Orientation is designed by various offices throughout the School and with the help of student Orientation Leaders to welcome all new students to the Tandon community and introduce them to the various campus offices, programs, and resources that lead to student success.
+Orientation is planned and executed by Student Leadership and Engagement with the help of student Orientation Leaders to welcome all new students to the NYU Tandon community and introduce them to the various campus offices, programs, and resources that lead to student success.

 New Student Orientation introduces new students to the School of Engineering community and offers opportunities for incoming first-year and transfer students to complete their enrollment activities well before classes begin.
 Students will receive the information and tools needed to successfully acclimate to NYU Tandon, and become an active member of the academic community.
 Orientation programs are designed around the objectives of familiarizing students with their intended major, increasing understanding of the first-year curriculum and its connection to the academic discipline, and familiarizing new students with critical on-campus first-year support networks.